Gbhilton/MVCFinalProjectCode/README.md

 # Live Project

 ## Introduction
 For the last two weeks of my time at the tech academy, I worked with my peers in a team developing a full scale MVC/MVVM Web Application in C#.
 Working on a legacy codebase was a great learning oppertunity for fixing bugs, cleaning up code, and adding requested features.
 There were some big changes that could have been a large time sink, but we used what we had to deliver what was needed on time.
 I saw how a good developer works with what they have to make a quality product.
 I worked on several [back end stories](#back-end-stories) that I am very proud of.
 Because much of the site had already been built, there were also a good deal of [front end stories](#front-end-stories) and UX improvements that needed to be completed, all of varying degrees of difficulty.
 Everyone on the team had a chance to work on front end and back end stories.
-Over the two week sprint I also had the opportunity to work on some other project management and team programming [skills](#other-skills-learned) that I'm confident I will use again and again on future projects.
+Over the two weeks sprint I also had the opportunity to work on some other project management and team programming [skills](#other-skills-learned) that I'm confident I will use again and again on future projects.

 Below are descriptions of the stories I worked on, along with code snippets and navigation links.
 I also have some full code files in this repo for the larger functionalities I implemented.